kweem/simulation/README.md

 # Technical Interview

 ## The Aquarium
 The Aquarium is a magical world for fishes with all kinds of colors.
 However, all unit tests of The Aquarium are failing.
-Can you fix them so all the fish can live happily ever after?
+Can you fix the Aquarium and its tests so all the fish can live happily ever after?